ALM Octane – Test Management for Jira plugin

 You can do this when you synchronize Jira with ALM Octane, or without synchronization.
 For example, if you have a user story in ALM Octane to cover the quality of a user story in Jira, you can create a UDF and manually enter its Jira issue key.

-In the plugin configuration screen > Spaces area (Shared Spaces in the Cloud version), click Create.
+In the plugin configuration screen > Spaces area, click Create.

 Enter a name for the space, the ALM Octane URL, and the client ID and client secret used to access the space.
 For details, see Set up API access.